 LEDs come in a range of shades from cool to warm, allowing you to create the lighting effect that you want for your home.
 If the average household replaced all bulbs with LEDs, it would cost about £145 and save around £40 a year on bills.

 If you’re looking to reduce your carbon footprint, improve energy security and lower your bills at the same time, there are a number of actions you can take.
 Some of our top tips include:

-don’t overload your fridge and freezer, as this reduces the energy they use
+Don’t overload your fridge and freezer, as this increases the energy they use.

 There are options to make your connected world that little bit more conscious too.
 Consider adding the following actions to you list of new year resolutions:

 Turn off Wi-Fi at night to save £3 a year.

 Switch off smart home appliances at the wall, if possible.